leo-bogert/perfect-flac-encode/README.md

 # Syntax:
 EAC commandline should be

-    perfect-flac-encode.sh "<path where the wav/log/cue are>" "%albumartist% - %albumtitle%"
+    perfect-flac-encode.sh "(path where the wav/log/cue are)" "%albumartist% - %albumtitle%"

-The WAV / CUE / LOG files must have the name "%albumartist% - %albumtitle%.[wav/cue/log]".
+The WAV / CUE / LOG files must have the name "%albumartist% - %albumtitle%.(wav/cue/log)".
 The output of the script will be in a subdirectory whose name is equal to "%albumartist% - %albumtitle%".

 # Return value:
 The script will exit with exit code 0 upon success and exit code > 0 upon failure.

 # Output:
-As you know from the syntax, parameter 1 is the "working directory", and parameter 2 the filename of wav/cue/log.
+As you know from the syntax, parameter 1 is the "working directory".
+Parameter 2 is the filename of wav/cue/log and called "album name".
-Upon success, the script will:

-* create a subdirectory in the working directory which has the name equal to parameter 2 - the output directory.
+Upon success, the script will create a subdirectory in the working directory which is named with the album name - the output directory.
-* move the FLACs into the output directory
-* copy the LOG/CUE into the output directory
+The output directory will contain:

+* Per-track FLACs called "(tracknumber) - (track title).flac"
+* A copy of the origianl "(album name).log" and "(album name).cue" (with timestamps, permissions, etc. preserved)
+* A file "(album name).sha256" with the checksum of the original input WAV image (see the "Description" section for the purpose of this)

+Upon success, all temporary directories will be deleted, so the output directory will be the only output.
 Upon failure, neither the temporary files nor the output is deleted.
-If you run the script again, it will detect the existence of temp/output directories and ask you whether it should deleted them.
+If you run the script again, it will detect the existence of temp/output directories and ask you whether it should delete them.

 # Temporary Output (deleted upon success):
     Stage1_WAV_Singletracks_From_WAV_Image